 Overnight: La Paz | Breakfast

 La Paz - Sucre.
-Today you’ll transfer to Sucre, the constitutional capital of Bolivia, for a tour of the city that includes the Recoleta, home to the picturesque Plaza de Anzurez.
+Transfer to La Paz Airport for your flight to Sucre, the constitutional capital of Bolivia.
+In the afternoon enjoy a tour of the city that includes the Recoleta, home to the picturesque Plaza de Anzurez.
 You’ll also visit the House of Liberty, the building where Simon Bolivar signed the Independence of Bolivia from the Spanish Empire in 1825.

 Overnight: Sucre | Breakfast